 - Risk of scams

-I have bought a motorbike on my first trip, got it repaired once with a cost of 5$, so no biggie.
-However, the second time, when I realized that I would stay in the same place, I opted to rent a bike.
-Renting a bike with Viet Motorbikes in Hanoi, can be as cheap as $50 a month.
+I have bought a motorbike on my first trip, got it repaired once with a cost of 5$ during a three week adventure.
+However, the second time, when I realized that I would stay in the same place, in the same city, I opted to rent a bike.
+Renting a bike with any of the motorbike rental companies in Vietnam, can be as cheap as $50 a month, depending on the bike and the amount of cc’s.
 Service is great, and it is very careless, a perfect option for if you are staying in an area or if you return to the same location and already know when you are leaving the country again.
 Be aware of companies scamming you though; large deposits, claims of damages done to the bike etc. are not uncommon.
 But… are you traveling from North to South, have no schedule, and are looking for a bit more freedom?
-Then maybe buying a motorbike, even if it comes with more risk, is for you.
+Then maybe buying a motorbike, even if it comes with more risk, might be the best option for you.

 Have made up your mind about renting or buying?
 Good!
 Nonetheless, even when you rent there are a couple of things you need to pay attention to when picking a motorbike.
 If you buy a motorbike, make sure you get a blue card with the bike that matches the license plate.
 Another number that should be on your card and the bike is the frame number, to be found on your steering wheel right, and the engine number, below the engine on the left side.
 The blue card is your registration card, and the proof of you owning the motorbike (even if it doesn’t have your name on it).
 Besides that, it is all pretty straightforward, but just to be sure I still put a checklist together: